CondeSaheki/Midia-management-Scripts-for-osu-standards/README.md

 Using FFmpeg and yt-dlp

 ## Setup
-Download the ffmpeg and yt-dlp and this repo them place both in the scripts folder.
+Download the ffmpeg and yt-dlp and this repo them place both in the same folder.
 - https://ffmpeg.org/download.html
 - https://github.com/yt-dlp/yt-dlp/releases